robamu/robamu.github.io/content/post/cross-compile-rust-rpi.md

    17777 so that the development host can simply connect to `localhost:17777`
 4. Start the GDB application to debug the software

-Using Python to perform these steps provides a little bit more flexiblity and portability in my opinion.
+Using Python instead of a shell script to perform these steps provides a little bit more flexiblity and portability in my opinion.
 It also makes it easier to adapt the script to custom requirements, because Python has the most easiest and most readable syntax of all automation tools I have worked with.

 This script can also be easily ported to other Embedded Linux board by tweaking the `DEFAULT_*` parameters found at the top of the Python script.

-## Room for Impovements
+## Room for Improvements

 I have not really looked into how tools like [`cross`](https://github.com/rust-embedded/cross) could be used to simplify this process.
 I think some steps might become easier but using `cross`